-The Vascularized Composite Allotransplantation Laboratory in the Transplantation Biology Resource Center (TBRC) at Massachusetts General Hospital investigates tolerance induction strategies for vascularized composite allografts (VCAs) in preclinical large animal models.
+The Vascularized Composite Allotransplantation Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital investigates tolerance induction strategies for vascularized composite allografts (VCAs) in preclinical large animal models.

 VCAs are an advanced method of tissue reconstruction for complex structures such as the nose, lips, ears and hands.
 However, risk for infection is very high.
 Our laboratory researches the use of mixed hematopoietic chimerism to induce transplantation tolerance of VCA.
 We also explore the immunologic mechanisms involved in tolerance and rejection of the skin component of VCA.